House Exterior Frame Or The Brick Homes?

 Portland cement, which is harder than previous methods used in stucco application.
 Regionally sourced sand, for example, may have been used in the original application, but may no longer be readily available.
 Additionally, the use of ingredients such as animal hair was popular in some regions.
 This is another reason for the use of test patches, to ensure that the repairs blend into the original building fabric as much as possible.

 I estimate that this house dates from 1890.
-If this is the case you’ll want tobe sure you’ve corrected the cause of water leakage.
+If this is the case you’ll want to be sure you’ve corrected the cause of water leakage.
 How feasible would it be for me to tear down the wall from the inside, remove the brick, insulate, and then sheetrock?

 Just adding insulation into the wall means having wet insulation after the next wind-driven rainstorm.
 Before removing bricks in a stud bay, inspect the studs for rot or insect or other damage.
 The brick infill might actually be holding up the wall if the framing is damaged.
-When removing the brick look at the inside surface of the exterior wall for extent of water leakage.
+When removing the brick look at the inside surface of the exterior wall for the extent of water leakage.
 The bricks may have tolerated getting wet but fiberglass or open-celled foam do not like water (risking mold and other damage).
 While the wall is open that’s a great time to consider adding any necessary electrical circuits, such as to add receptacles.
 There are also risks of creating moisture traps in the wall structure.
 We were able to salvage the majority of the bricks as well.
 They were a mixture of older handmade bricks and newer, formed ones.
-The construction is post and beam with mortise and tenon joints (with some pegs) but was added after the house was built in 1869.
+The construction posts and beam with mortise and tenon joints (with some pegs) but was added after the house was built in 1869.

 It appears that another building was moved or taken apart to be used for this addition and the bricks were installed at that point.
 Be sure that you also run any wiring or plumbing in walls where needed before adding the insulation.
-European method of construction which was brought to the new world in the early-nineteenth century.
+European method of construction which was brought to the new world in the early nineteenth century.
 How did people use different kinds of spaces in their homes?